Kitura/HeliumLogger/README.md

 ## Features:

-- Output logs to the stdout stream by default, or choose another output stream by extending the standard library
+- Logs output to stdout by default.
+You can change the output stream, see example usage for [`HeliumStreamLogger.use(_:outputStream:)`](http://ibm-swift.github.io/HeliumLogger/Classes/HeliumStreamLogger.html#use).
 - Different logging levels such as Warning, Verbose, and Error
-- Enable/Disable color output to terminal
+- Enable/disable color output to terminal

 ## Usage: